Trio for trumpet in C, percussion and piano (op. 82a, 1984)

 Zimmermann Musikverlag Frankfurt ZM 28760 / ISMN M-010-28760-7

-This two-movement work features an extensive percussion section.
-These include bongos, tom toms, temple blocks, five cymbals (one with rivets), a cup chime, (cup gong?), tubular bells, gong, tam tam, vibraphone and snare drum.
-Although the number of instruments is not small, the necessary "choreography" is relatively easy.
+This two-movement work calls for a variety of percussion instruments including: bongos, tom-toms, temple blocks, five cymbals (one with rivets), a cup chime (cup gong?), chimes, gong, tam tam, vibraphone and snare drum.
+Although the setup is not small, the "choreography" demanded by the music is fairly easy.

-The first movement opens with an ostinato pianissimo in the piano with a slight swirl on the tam tam.
-The trumpet and vibraphone enter with long notes over the fluctuating rhythms.
-These notes intensify towards the climax of the movement, when the structure of the beginning returns and leads to a quiet conclusion.
+The first movement begins as the piano starts a pianissimo ostinato with a light tam tam roll for accompaniment.
+The trumpet and vibraphone enter with long tones over the shifting rhythms.
+These tones compress to the peak of the movement before the original texture returns for a quiet ending.

-The second movement appears as a contrast, a fast, rhythmic Vivace with a changing beat.
-In the course of the movement, the percussionist plays mainly on drums and cymbals.
-Hummel incorporates an interesting trio cadenza in which all three instrumentalists simultaneously realise a free notation.
-The percussionist closes the cadenza alone before a reprise introduces the main theme and a powerful conclusion.
+In contrast, the second movement is a fast rhythmical vivace with changing meters.
+The percussionist mainly performs on drums and cymbals as the work progresses.
+Hummel incorporates an interesting trio cadenza as all three instrumentalists play jointly in free notation.
+The percussionist concludes the cadenza alone before the movement recapitulates to the main theme and a strong ending.

-The percussion part in the trio is not overly difficult, as the composition often places the trumpet and piano in the foreground, while the percussionist provides contrasting timbre and rhythmic drive.
+The percussion part in Trio is not too difficult, as the music tends to feature the trumpet and piano while the percussionist adds timbre contrast and rhythmic drive.

 Mark Ford